-Maintenance

 Inspect and clean these units in strict accordance with manufacturers’ recommendations and requirements.
 Clean the units using the method specified by the manufacturer.
 Vactor trucks are typically used to clean these units.
 Clamshell buckets typically used for cleaning catch basins are almost never allowed by manufacturers.
 Sometimes it will be necessary to remove sediment manually.

-Adapted from:

-MassHighway.
-Storm Water Handbook for Highways and Bridges.
-May 2004.